vatpac-technology/sops/docs/aerodromes/classc/Goldy.md

     **WCS:** "Frequency change approved, WCS"

 !!! tip
-    You can find details of the Western VFR Route in the [Gold Coast VTC](https://www.airservicesaustralia.com/aip/aip.asp){target=new}.
+    You can find details of the Western VFR Route on the [Gold Coast VTC](https://www.airservicesaustralia.com/aip/aip.asp){target=new}.

 ## Helicopter Operations
 Local helicopter operations are conducted on the Western Grass which is the area contained by blue gable markers north of the VOR and west of the runway intersection.
 This is marked on the aerodrome chart as “HELO OPS”.